urql-graphql/urql/docs/advanced/testing.md

 ### Fetching

-Fetching states can be simulated by returning a stream which never returns.
+Fetching states can be simulated by returning a stream, which never returns.
 Wonka provides a utility for this, aptly called `never`.

-Here's a fixture which stays in the _fetching_ state.
+Here's a fixture, which stays in the _fetching_ state.

 ```tsx
 import { Provider } from 'urql';